eea/eea.climateadapt/README.txt

 have already been carried out.

 *********************************************
-1. Make sure you have Ant 1.7.1 and Java 1.6
+1. Make sure you have Ant 1.7.0 and Java 1.6
 *********************************************

-As of July 2012, ClimateAdapt runs on Liferay portal 6.0.5 which means that ClimateAdapt's portlets, themes and layouts must be built with Liferay Plugins SDK (see further below) which requires Ant 1.7.1 as the building tool.
+As of July 2012, ClimateAdapt runs on Liferay portal 6.0.5 which means that ClimateAdapt's portlets, themes and layouts must be built with Liferay Plugins SDK (see further below) which requires Ant 1.7.0 or higher as the building tool.

 Java runtime and compiler of version 1.6 is also required.